 About Levi

-Levi is a male Australian Cattle Dog almost 10 years old.
+Levi is a male Australian Cattle Dog about 10 years old.
 Carefully selected as a great representative of his breed, Kylie decided to make him part of their program.
 Kylie has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent level